 Let’s assume that you have a SQL Server workload on Premises and want to take those to the cloud.

-You have two options for SQL Server for migrating to Amazon AWS.
+You have two options for MS SQL Server migration to aws.

 The first option is a self-managed option which would be installing SQL Server on EC2 (Elastic Compute cloud).